bokusu/animeManga-autoBackup/README.md

   Your Baka-Updates session cookie.
 To get it, tap F12 or "Inspect Page" when right-clicking the site, open "Storage" tab, and click "Cookies" of the site.

   Find a name of the cookie that starts with `secure_session` and copy the value.
+* `NOTIFYMOE_NICKNAME`\
+  Your Notify.moe nickname/username, string should be `Upper-first case`. <!-- The script will automatically generate user ID from this nickname. -->
 * `SIMKL_ACCESS_TOKEN`\
   Your SIMKL access token.
 To get it, please fill your `SIMKL_CLIENT_ID` and init/run [`./Get-SimklAuth.ps1`](Get-SimklAuth.ps1), then follow the instructions.
 * `SIMKL_CLIENT_ID`\